PostHog/posthog.com/contents/docs/privacy/index.md

 ### What personal data does PostHog collect?

-The PostHog product collects a range of data that is considered personal data, including but not limited to:
+PostHog collects a range of data that is considered personal data, including but not limited to:

 - Technical device information (e.g. IP addresses)
 - Names and email addresses of logged in users of the product